 Mr. Altman specializes in counseling companies with respect to a broad range of transactional matters and has particular expertise in mergers, acquisitions, commercial real estate transactions and financing transactions.
-Mr. Altman has been selected by Super Lawyers Magazine as a “Pennsylvania Rising Star” for the sixth consecutive year in 2019.
+Mr. Altman has been selected by Super Lawyers Magazine as a “Pennsylvania Rising Star” for the seventh consecutive year in 2020.
 Mr. Altman has also been recognized in the 2020 Best Lawyers publication as a Best Lawyer in the areas of Corporate Law and Real Estate Law.

 - Mergers and Acquisitions

 - Real Estate Acquisition and Development